ReceiptManager/receipt-parser-legacy/README.md

 # A fuzzy receipt parser written in Python

 [![Build Status](https://travis-ci.org/mre/receipt-parser.svg?branch=master)](https://travis-ci.org/mre/receipt-parser)

+**Note: While I will accept pull requests, I'm not planning to add any more functionality to this project myself.**

 Updating your housekeeping book is a tedious task: You need to manually find the shop name, the date and the total from every receipt.
 Then you need to write it down.
 At the end you want to calculate a sum of all bills.
 Nasty.
 So why not let a machine do it?